-Students to put pencils down, walk out in gun protests
+Students to walk out nationwide protesting gun violence

 - Oregon day-care worker gets 21 years for drugging children to go tanning

-Although the group wanted students to shape protests on their own, it also offered them a list of demands for lawmakers, including a ban on assault weapons and mandatory background checks for all gun sales.
+The American Civil Liberties Union issued advice for students, saying schools can’t legally punish them more harshly because of the political nature of their message.
+In Pennsylvania, Wisconsin and Texas, some lawyers said they will provide free legal help to students who are punished.
+The ACLU of Georgia’s guidance letters to districts said “The United States Supreme Court has long held that students do not ‘shed their constitutional rights to freedom of speech or expression at the schoolhouse gate’.”

-It’s one of several protests planned for coming weeks.
+This nationwide action is one of several protests planned for coming weeks.
 The March for Our Lives rally for school safety is expected to draw hundreds of thousands to the nation’s capital on March 24, its organizers said.
 And another round of school walkouts is planned for April 20, the 19th anniversary of the Columbine High School shooting in Colorado.

-After the walkout Wednesday, some students in Massachusetts say they plan to rally outside the Springfield headquarters of the gun maker Smith & Wesson.
-Students and religious leaders are expected to speak at the rally and call on the gun maker to help curb gun violence.
+After the walkout Wednesday, some students in Massachusetts say they plan to rally outside the Springfield headquarters of Smith & Wesson, where students and religious leaders are expected to call on the gun maker to help reduce gun violence.

-At Case Elementary School in Akron, Ohio, a group of fifth-graders have organized a walkout with the help of teachers after seeing parallels in a video they watched about youth marches for civil rights in 1963.
+At Case Elementary School in Akron, Ohio, a group of fifth-graders organized a walkout with the help of teachers after seeing parallels in a video they watched about youth marches for civil rights in 1963.
 Case instructors said 150 or more students will line a sidewalk along a nearby road, carrying posters with the names of Parkland victims.

-The walkouts have drawn support from companies including media conglomerate Viacom, which said it will pause programming on MTV, BET and all its other networks for 17 minutes during the walkouts, and students will temporarily take over MTV’s social media accounts.
+The walkouts have drawn support from companies including media conglomerate Viacom, which said it will pause programming on MTV, BET and all its other networks for 17 minutes during the walkouts, and allow students to temporarily take over MTV’s social media accounts.

-The planned protests have drawn mixed reactions from school administrators.
-While some applaud students for taking a stand, others threatened discipline.
-Districts in Sayreville, New Jersey, and Maryland’s Harford County drew criticism this week when they said students could face punishment for leaving class.

 In suburban Atlanta, one of Georgia’s largest school systems announced that students who participate might face unspecified consequences.

-But some vowed to walk out anyway.
+But some vowed to walk out anyway, understanding that accepting punishments is part of what can make civil disobedience powerful.

 “Change never happens without backlash,” said Kara Litwin, a senior at Pope High School in the Cobb County School District.

 The possibility of being suspended “is overwhelming, and I understand that it’s scary for a lot of students,” said Lian Kleinman, a junior at Pope High.

-“For me personally this is something I believe in, this is something I will go to the ends of the Earth for,” Kleinman said.
+“For me personally this is something I believe in, this is something I will go to the ends of the Earth for.”

-Other schools sought a middle ground, offering “teach-ins” or group discussions on gun violence.
-Some worked with students to arrange protests in safe locations on campus.
+Other schools sought a middle ground, offering “teach-ins” or group discussions on gun violence and working to keep things safe.
 Officials at Boston Public Schools said they arranged a day of observance Wednesday with a variety of activities “to provide healthy and safe opportunities for students to express their views, feelings and concerns.”
 Students who don’t want to participate could bring a note from a parent to opt out.

-Meanwhile, free speech advocates geared up for a battle.
-The American Civil Liberties Union issued advice for students who walk out, saying schools can’t legally punish them more harshly because of the political nature of their message.
-In Pennsylvania, Wisconsin and Texas, some lawyers said they will provide free legal help to students who are punished.

 Associated Press writers Jeff Martin in Atlanta and Kantele Franko in Columbus, Ohio, contributed to this report.
 Follow Binkley on Twitter at @cbinkley